 My dissertation is on dynamic decision making under supply chain competition.
 My supervisor team includes Prof.dr.ir.
 René de Koster, Prof.dr.ir.
 Rommert Dekker, and Prof.dr.
 Rob Zuidwijk.
 Other committee members are Dr. Morteza Pourakbar, Prof.dr.
 Geert-Jan Van Houtum, Prof.dr.
 Suresh Sethi, Prof.dr.
 Fabian Sting, Dr. Niels Agatz, and Dr. Christiaan Heij.

-I am specialized in operations management, real-time optimization, pattern recognition, economic modeling, and software development.
-My research topics include capacity investment, transportation planning, supply disruption risk forecasting, new product development, technology adoption, and gig economy.
-Some examples of the research questions are: how (when) should firms invest in their production capacity for na ew product under competition? how should firms sign contracts with gig workers to ensure a sustainable and robust labor supply? how to assess the supply disruption risk with limited data?
+I am specialized in operations management, real-time optimization, pattern recognition, and software development.
+My research topics include capacity investment, transportation planning, supply disruption risk forecasting, new product development, technology adoption, and contracting in new forms of economies.
+Some examples of the research questions are: how (when) should firms invest in their production capacity for a new product under competition? how should firms sign contracts with gig workers to ensure a sustainable and robust labor supply? how to assess the supply disruption risk with limited data?
 In all of my research, I work closely with firms, especially those in the aviation, retail, and pharmaceutical industries.
 Some examples of the firms which I work with are Fokker, Air France-KLM, Philips, and Amazon Web Service.

 ERIM Ph.D.
 Series Research in Management.
 Erasmus University Rotterdam, Janurary 11, 2019 (ISBN 978-90-5892-533-6)

-For over 10 years, ocean carriers have been locked in an arms race for capacity, which has led to huge losses for many and even bankruptcy for some.
+For nearly two decades, ocean carriers have been locked in an arms race for capacity, which has led to huge losses for many and even bankruptcy for some.
 We investigate the nature of this investment race by studying a long-term capacity investment problem in a duopoly under demand uncertainty.
 In our model, two firms make sequential capacity decisions, responding to each other's current and future capacity.
 We consider two types of strategies which differ in terms of how a firm considers the opponent's future capacity in its own strategy: a proactive strategy where the firm assumes that the opponent will respond using a certain strategy, or a reactive strategy where the firm assumes that the opponent's future capacity remains unchanged.
 In the proactive case, we allow the firm to have different assumptions on the opponent's strategy, representing different amounts of information the firm has on the opponent.
-We derive the firm's optimal strategy in terms of both the timing and size of capacity adjustments as an array of intervals for the optimal capacity in a given capacity space in each period.
+For each type of strategies, we derive the firm's optimal decisions on both the timing and size of capacity adjustments, specified by an array of intervals for the optimal capacity in a given capacity space in each period.
 Using detailed data from the container shipping market (2000 - 2015), we illustrate how to plan competitive capacity investments, following our model.
 By comparing the optimal decisions specified by our model with the reality, we show that the realized capacity decisions of the leading carriers, which were often questioned as irrational, are close to optimal, assuming these carriers follow proactive strategies.
 By revealing the underlying structures of different strategies, that is, the stayput intervals, we show how a specific strategy brings value to firms under competition.
 Based on our results, we provide practical guidelines to carriers and firms which operate in a similar competitive market for implementing an effective competitive capacity strategy.

 Decision Sciences, 2016 (DOI: 10.1111/deci.12192)